 top of page

-“I have to return to work for a holiday in order to be paid for it” - Busting the myths around starting and ending your leave around school holidays!
+“I have to return to work before a holiday in order to be paid for it” - Busting the myths around starting and ending your leave around school holidays!

 If I had a pound for every time I have heard this myth… I probably wouldn’t be writing this blog!
 It persist like some kind of folk lore amongst teachers – this idea that you must return to work for a day, a few days, a week… in order to be paid for the upcoming school holiday.
 Similarly we are frequently asked if it’s ok to start your leave on the first day of a term, or whether you might lose your pay for the holiday just passed if you don’t go back in for at least one day.